Carrie Chapman Catt: Catt and race

+Nativism and anti-immigration

 Catt's views on race and immigration evolved over her long life.
 Early in her career, she espoused nativist sentiments.
 According to Jacqueline Van Voris, Catt began her public life in the 1880s with three speeches, "Zenobia", "America for Americans", and "The American Sovereign".
 The latter two echoed anti-immigrant sentiments popular at the time.

-In the 1890s, when she was active in NAWSA but before becoming president, Catt made public speeches that referred to the “ignorant foreign vote,” and pointed to Native American men’s lack of knowledge of representative government.
+In the 1890s, when she was active in NAWSA but before becoming president, Catt made public speeches that referred to the "ignorant foreign vote," and pointed to Native American men's lack of knowledge of representative government.
 Later, Catt noted that the votes of illiterate men in the South were "purchasable".

-In the same speeches, Catt blamed, variously, political corruption, a lack of education, or the tragic vestiges of slavery for these groups’ shortcomings as voters.
+In the same speeches, Catt blamed, variously, political corruption, a lack of education, or the tragic vestiges of slavery for these groups' shortcomings as voters.
 Her solutions were education and reform, not disenfranchisement.
 Even as she decried the "ignorant foreign vote", Catt refers to the "citizens of foreign birth who desire good government", whose "life and property" are threatened by political machines.

 According to Van Voris, "With a century of hindsight it is easy to see Carrie Chapman's views in the late 1880s as xenophobic oversimplifications that scapegoat immigrants.
 Nevertheless, both 'America' lectures proved popular and were well received by audiences that included dedicated feminists.
-In part the attraction to these ideas came from the women's frustration with the laws that denied them the vote while offering it to any alien man who had lived in the country for six months and who had taken out first papers.
-Catt’s dream was of a sober, educated electorate of women and men.
+In part the attraction to these ideas came from the women's frustration with the laws that denied them the vote while offering it to immigrant men.
+Catt's dream was of a sober, educated electorate of women and men.
 Her suspicion of the alien began to dissolve only when she entered international waters a decade later; her dream did not change."